01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 ✽ NOTE — COMPATIBILITY

 Depends on magnetic mounting and USB-C DisplayPort video output.
-MagSafe iPhones provide the simplest workflow.
-Full device detail shared after interest.
+MagSafe iPhones are the primary supported attachment workflow.
+Full device detail shared after a brief introductory call.

 Annotated product view — preview, lighting, attachment, connection, replaceable cable, battery